ericrogler/Green-Book/Z019_Money_Budget_Management.md

 ## **Short Answer**

-**Money is a resource you may not have enough of when teaching.
-Be careful spending it.**
+**Money affords mistakes.**

-**If the service(s) sounds too good to be true and/or or does not cost money, find out what the service(s) needs to do to make money and pay for expenses.
+**If the service(s) sounds too good to be true and/or or does not cost money, find out how the service(s) make money to cover expenses.
 It'll likely answer many questions about their motives.**

-Money is also what buys you time and happiness, up to a certain point, but also affords comforts.
-The amount of wealth and resources a school, or any group providing education as a service, has typically correlates positively with its quality of education.

-Because money affords comfort and (many) resources, having too much money risks incompetence, laziness, and excess wasting of those same resources.
-Having enough money and resources solves a lot of problems and provides a lot of freedom, such as eliminating the constant anxiety you could lose everything the next day and being able to do social things that cost money.
-- Some subtle indications of having enough resources is you might forget when pay day is, aren't concerned about late deposits, or don't worry about which bills to pay.
-- It also generates a lot of *new* problems.
-    - E.g. Time management: Many people plan in hours, but millionaires plan every minute and billionaires plan every second to maximize value.
-    - More aptly put: making decisions based on convenience rather than monetary cost.

 Two typical strategies for staying within budget:
 1. Buy less, but buy better.